ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcLog/DllInterface.md

 If

-- you want to use method tracing by a none Qt application
+- you want to use logging by a none Qt application
 - or if for any reason you cannot or don't want to link to the ZSQtLib libraries

-you can integrate the method tracing into your application through the Dll interface.
+you can integrate logging into your application through the Dll interface.

+If the classes of the ZSQtLib libraries "ZSSys", "ZSIpc" and "ZSIpcLog" cannot be compiled and linked into the application or Dll, ZSIpcLog can still be used.

 Using the Dll interface the ZSQtLib libraries are loaded during runtime.

-The Dll interface is a pure C interface, does not use the STL and also no C++ specific constructs.
+The Dll interface is Qt free.

-If the classes of the ZSQtLib libraries "ZSSys", "ZSIpc" and "ZSIpcTrace" cannot be compiled and linked into the application or Dll, ZSIpcTrace can still be used.

-The application or dll that integrates the ZSIpcTrace Dlls via the ZSIpcTrace Dll interface is referred to as the master application or master dll in the following.
+The application or dll that integrates the ZSIpcLog Dlls via the ZSIpcLog Dll interface is referred to as the master application or master dll in the following.

-The ZSIpcTrace Dll interface can be used both when the master application or master dll itself uses Qt and when the master application does not use Qt.
+The ZSIpcLog Dll interface can be used both when the master application or master dll itself uses Qt and when the master application does not use Qt.
 In the second case, a Qt version must be installed beforehand to compile the ZSQtLib Dlls.